 Walk Hong Kong has been offering walks and hikes since 2003.
 The company is run by Gabi Baumgartner, who oversees the day to day planning and will do her best to match the perfect tour and guide with your individual interests.
 For that to work, she is supported by a team of experienced guides, each of which adds his or her fields of expertise to the tours, and will be able to provide insights into Hong Kong’s local history and culture as well as knowledge of the region.

-Our tours are conducted in English, but on request can be provided in German as well.
+Our tours are conducted in English, but on request can be provided in Cantonese and German as well.
 Our

 Walk Hong Kong Team

 Gabi Baumgartner came to Hong Kong from Switzerland in 1996.
 She’s worked in event production for many years before admitting that she is happiest after a day spent outdoors.
 That was when she joined Walk Hong Kong.
 Gabi has learnt the local language Cantonese and constantly discovers new aspects of Hong Kong life and culture, which she’s happy to share.
 As a guide she takes any of our scheduled walking tours or creates a personalized private tour to suit your interests.

 Gabi answers your emails and phone calls.
 However, phone reception is not always great on the hiking trails, so sending an email is often easier.

 Martin Heyes, our World War 2 specialist, is a former British Army officer who has lived in Hong Kong for over 40 years.
 He has conducted extensive research of the 1941 battle from records held both locally and in the United Kingdom, and has spent many long hours walking the terrain over which this short but bloody conflict was fought.
 Martin also leads some of our Heritage walks.